 If someone isn’t exercising, then exercise is an undervalued tool.
 If someone is exercising too much, then it is overvalued.

-My personal belief is that fitness professionals prescribe too much exercise, but some is necessary.
+My personal belief is that fitness professionals prescribe too much exercise, but some exercise is necessary.
 Lots of walking and just enough strength training.
 The risks of too much exercise are injury risk and increased appetite.
-For me the sweet spot is to walk every day – be it 30 minutes or 2 hours – and then lift weights 1-2 times a week for about 15 minutes.
+For me, the sweet spot is to walk every day – be it 30 minutes or 2 hours – and then lift weights 1-2 times a week for about 15 minutes.
 I use machines with the movement performed slowly.
 Anyone that says 15 minutes “isn’t enough”, either doesn’t understand intensity or is not looking at a long enough time horizon.
 See the book Body By Science for a deeper understanding or if you don’t have a gym Hillfit 2.0.

 Eating clean doesn’t matter.

 If someone has a slow metabolism and has already been eating clean, it probably isn’t helping.
 But that isn’t everyone, so it depends on the person.
 Or we could be defining “clean” inaccurately.

 Building Our Fat Loss Portfolio